Gene Hackman: Death

-In the final months of his life, Hackman's neighbors in Santa Fe, New Mexico, noticed that his health appeared to be declining, and he and Arakawa ceased communicating with family and friends.
-Arakawa – who was Hackman's sole caregiver – was last seen alive at a CVS Pharmacy on February 11, 2025, and returned to their gated community at 5:15 p.m.
-On February 12, Arakawa called a local private physician and made an appointment for that afternoon, complaining of respiratory issues, but did not show up.
-Arakawa died in their home a short time later from hantavirus pulmonary syndrome.
+In the final months of his life, Hackman's neighbors in Santa Fe, New Mexico, noticed that his health appeared to be declining, and he ceased communicating with family and friends, although any health concerns were denied by his daughter, Leslie Ann.
+Betsy Arakawa, Hackman's wife and sole caregiver, was last seen alive at a CVS Pharmacy on February 11, 2025, and returned to their gated community at 5:15 p.m.
+On February 12, Arakawa telephoned a private physician and made an appointment for that afternoon, complaining of respiratory problems, but did not arrive for the appointment.
+Arakawa died in their home a short time later from hantavirus pulmonary syndrome; she was 65 years old.
 Hackman did not seek help; authorities believe he was unable to comprehend her death due to Alzheimer's disease.
 Hackman died in the home around February 18, at which point his pacemaker recorded an abnormal rhythm.
 He died from severe heart disease, complicated by advanced Alzheimer's disease and kidney disease, at the age of 95.

-On February 26, the bodies of Hackman, Arakawa, and one of their dogs were found.
+On February 26, two maintenance and security workers found Hackman dead in the house's mudroom.
+Arakawa's body was found in a separate room on the floor of a bathroom next to a space heater, along with an open prescription bottle with pills scattered on the countertop.
+Their dog, an Australian kelpie mix named Zinfandel (nicknamed Zinna) was found dead inside a crate in a bathroom closet, about 10 to 15 feet from Arakawa's body, which led investigators to determine that it likely died from dehydration and starvation.
+The 12-year-old dog had recently undergone major surgery involving her small intestine and spleen removal, and veterinary instructions required keeping it crated.
 Their other two dogs were found alive in the home.
 Although foul play was not suspected, the deaths were deemed suspicious enough to warrant an investigation.

 Hackman's estate requested that the courts block images and videos related to the investigation, such as police body camera footage.
 Arakawa's will stated that if they were to die within 90 days of each other, the proceeds would go to charity; Hackman's will, created in 1995, listed Arakawa as his sole inheritor.
-In October 2025, it was announced that Bonhams would auction off Hackman's personal belongings, including his art collection, personal artworks, scripts, film memorabilia, and three of his Golden Globe Awards trophies.
+The Mercury News reported that Hackman's children were not listed in the will because they had already been "adequately provided for" in financial trusts.
+In October 2025, it was announced that Bonhams would auction off Hackman's personal belongings, including his art collection, personal artworks, scripts, film memorabilia, and three of his Golden Globe Awards.